tom-james-watson/Emote/README.md

 Emote runs in the background and automatically starts when you log in.

-The emoji picker can be opened with either the keyboard shortcut or by clicking the app icon again.
+The emoji picker can be opened with either the keyboard shortcut, or by clicking the app icon again.

 ### ℹ️ Usage